LAST UPDATED ON March 8, 2023

 3. Ease of use is important to you

-If you spend a few minutes checking out Nextiva features, you’ll realize the UX and the UI is built with a lot of thought and care.
-The layouts make it an easy-to-use VoIP provider, which is particularly important if you have users with varying degrees of technical background.
+If you spend a few minutes checking out Nextiva’s features, you’ll see that its UX and UI have been crafted with thought and care.
+The layout makes it a user-friendly VoIP system, crucial for users from different technical backgrounds.

 Nextiva Breakdown: Why It Might Be The Solution For You

-As a business VoIP provider, Nextiva comes with a great set of PBX and contact center features, responsive UI, and agile customer support, which makes it a portent RingCentral alternative as well!
-Founded in 2006, the Scottsdale-based company has a 99.999% uptime guarantee and top-notch encryption to protect your systems and integrations such as G Suite and Microsoft Teams for smooth workflows.
+As a business VoIP provider, Nextiva comes with a great set of Private Branch Exchange (PBX) and contact center features, a responsive user interface, and agile customer support.
+The Scottsdale-based company offers a 99.999% uptime guarantee and top-notch encryption to protect your systems and integrations (such as G Suite and Microsoft Teams) for smooth workflows.

 Best Nextiva Features